Topological regularity of Busemann spaces of nonpositive curvature: Introduction

 is convex on $[0,1]$.
 Although CAT($0$) spaces are BNPC spaces, the class of BNPC spaces is much larger than the class of CAT($0$) spaces.
 For example, an $L^p$ space is CAT($0$) only for $p=2$, yet it is BNPC for any $1<p<\infty$.
 More generally, CAT($0$) spaces generalize complete, simply connected Riemannian manifolds of nonpositive sectional curvature, whereas BNPC spaces can be viewed as a generalization of such Finsler manifolds.
 See Section \ref{sec:pre} for more background information.

 The purpose of this paper is to extend recent topological results of Lytchak--Nagano \cite{LN:geo}, \cite{LN:top} and Lytchak--Nagano--Stadler \cite{LNS} (building on earlier work of Thurston \cite{Th:cat}) for CAT($0$) spaces to the setting of BNPC spaces.
 This gives a positive answer to the problem raised in \cite[Section 1.6]{LNS}.
-As mentioned above, the difference between Alexandrov and Busemann curvature bounds reflects the difference between Riemannian and Finsler geometries.
+Although many of the original results were stated for more general CAT($\kappa$) spaces, we restrict ourselves here to the most basic case of nonpositive curvature.
+As mentioned above, the difference between Alexandrov and Busemann curvature bounds closely reflects the difference between Riemannian and Finsler geometries.
 Therefore, the key to the extension is to capture the Finsler nature of BNPC spaces and deduce from it the same topological properties as in the CAT($0$) case.

-Our technical contribution will be discussed in Section \ref{sec:tool}.
+More specifically, the main technical contribution of this paper is the development of a strainer theory for geodesically complete BNPC spaces (more precisely, for \textit{GNPC spaces} defined later).
+Strainers are a classical tool in Alexandrov geometry, originally introduced in the study of Alexandrov spaces with curvature bounded below \cite{BGP}, and are also the key ingredient in the aforementioned studies of CAT($0$) spaces \cite{LN:geo}, \cite{LN:top}, \cite{LNS}.
+However, in contrast to the CAT($0$) setting, BNPC spaces do not have a canonical angle structure for introducing strainers, reflecting their Finsler-like nature.
+We overcome this difficulty by separating the two roles played by angles in the CAT($0$) theory: one controlling the branching of geodesics and the other controlling orthogonality.
+These technical details will be discussed in Section \ref{sec:tool}.